Iran says new tensions between Revolutionary Guards and U.S. Navy

 A U.S. official, speaking on the condition of anonymity, said the Iranian boat was armed but that the weapons were unmanned.
 The Thunderbolt was accompanied by a number of other vessels, including those from the U.S. Coast Guard.

 Years of mutual animosity had eased when Washington lifted sanctions on Tehran last year as part of a deal to curb Iran's nuclear ambitions.
-But serious differences remain over Iran's ballistic missile program and conflicts in Syria and Iraq.
+But serious differences remain over Iran's ballistic missile programme and conflicts in Syria and Iraq.

 The Trump administration, which has taken a hard line on Iran, recently declared that Iran was complying with its nuclear agreement with world powers, but warned that Tehran was not following the spirit of the accord and that Washington would look for ways to strengthen it.